ros-workshop/course/README.md

   * Ask a mentor for Wi-Fi access details
 * Access to this GitHub repository (consider [adding a SSH key][gh-ssh-keys])

-**Note**: While any IDE can be used for this course, we recommend the use of VSCode (https://code.visualstudio.com/)
+**Note**: While any development environment can be used for this course, for beginners we recommend the free [VSCode](https://code.visualstudio.com/) source code editor.

 # Contributions

 This course material has been developed in our spare time.
 As you work through the workshop, please consider contributing any suggestions/edits back -- it's easy!

-You can either edit directly on https://github.com/ros-workshop, or on a branch in your locally cloned copy.
-Do a Pull Request (PR) when you're ready for us to review.
-For the full process, read up on [“Git Flow” here][gh-git-flow].
+Please fork the repository you want to update and do a “pull request“ (PR) when you're ready for us to review.
+For the full process, read up on “Git Flow” [here][gh-git-flow].

 # Part 1: ROS Basics